 Use a Timer

-It’s a lot to ask to spend eight hours single-tasking right out of the gate.
+To spend eight hours single-tasking right out of the gate is a lot to ask.
 Instead, start with something like five minutes and build up.
 Think of the Pomodoro technique of spending 25 minutes focused on one thing with a five-minute break.
 You may find you’re still pushed into multitasking for at least part of the day.
 Find a balance between single-tasking and multitasking that works for you and your work situation.

 Take a Break